 Before registering, be sure to read through the following

-Camp Policies and FAQs
+2024 Camp Policies and FAQs

 No. Children can only participate in camps designed for their age group.
 This ensures the best possible academic and social environment for all campers.
 Children should be registered based on the grade they will be entering into next school year.

-Cancellations made more than two weeks before the start of camp will receive a refund minus a $75 cancellation fee.
+- Cancellations made between one and two weeks before the start of camp will receive a refund minus a $75 cancellation fee.

-You can contact the Admissions Desk at 801-456-5437 ex 100 and they will connect your child to you via the classroom phone.
+You can contact the Admissions Desk at 801-456-5437 #100 and they will connect your child to you.

 Drop-off and Pick-up

 Parking space around the Summer Camp Drop-Off point

 Drop-off and pick-up will be at the entrance to the museum’s Learning Center area located on 100 South in the angled parking zone just west of the North Parking Garage entrance.
 A museum staff member will be stationed there to assist with sign-in and sign-out.